duncan-r/SHIP/docs/source/fmp/updatechanges.rst

 **The biggest change for the isis package is the package name change from*
 ***isis* to *fmp*.
 Although it's probably the easiest to deal with.**

+*The data_structures package has also been renamed to datastructures.*
+*This is to have a compatible naming convention with all the others.*

 AIsisUnit/AUnit
 ###############